habibi-dev/nodejs-music-stream/README.md

 - ```SCALE:```
   - Defines the output resolution of the video stream in width:height format.
 For HD streams, you can use 1280:720.
 This setting is only applicable if you are streaming video and want to control the resolution.

+- ```IGNORE_DIRECTORIES:```
+  - List of directories to be ignored during the streaming process.
+  - Use this field to specify directories that should be excluded from streaming.